Identifying Preferences when Households are Financially Constrained: Introduction

+Identifying agent preferences from aggregate data has a long tradition in macroeconomics and consumption based asset pricing.
+One of the key challenges in recovering preferences by using the standard representative agent Euler equation has been the fact that households are often subject to some form of liquidity constraint.
+The presence of occasionally binding constraints at the household level, as well as other market imperfections, also implies that agents' intertemporal marginal rates of substitution are not equalized in equilibrium, leading to non-negligible consumption dispersion that varies over time.
+Both of these facts render the frictionless representative agent restriction invalid.

+There is a growing literature on estimating fully specified heterogeneous agent models with specific mechanisms for restrictions on borrowing and limited risk sharing.\footnote{See for example \citet{LiuMoller,https://doi.org/10.3982/QE740,ANDM,634145,BBL,RePEc:eee:dyncon:v:115:y:2020:i:c:s0165188920300506,mongeywilliams}.} However, a natural question to ask is whether we can still obtain reasonable estimates of preferences using aggregate restrictions akin to the standard Euler equation that are consistent with the implications of financial constraints at the household level.\footnote{The motivation is similar to the representative agent literature, that is, to draw more credible inference on preferences by utilizing a subset of model predictions such as the consumption Euler equation \citep{10.2307/1912775}.
+Hence, identification is not tied to a particular equilibrium or a specific structure on idiosyncratic earnings risk.} This paper illustrates that in comparison to the standard representative agent framework, accounting for the presence of constraints generates inequalities in the aggregate Euler equation.
+The latter also features an aggregation wedge due to imperfect risk sharing.

+The presence of weak moment inequalities leads to set identification for preferences.
+The set of parameter estimates that cannot be rejected directly corresponds to the set of models that generate aggregate frictions that are compatible with financial constraints.

+The key result of this paper is that information on the extensive margin of adjustment, i.e. the proportion of agents whose behavior is distorted over time due to financial frictions, can effectively narrow down the set of admissible preferences.
+The moment inequality approach is theoretically shown to be robust to under-predicting this margin in the data.
+This is important as defining which group of consumers is constrained or not is subject to interpretation and data availability.
+The paper provides simulation evidence that the informativeness of this margin is not compromised by measurement error, nor by the fact that cross-sectional information about consumption may be available at a lower frequency than macroeconomic aggregates.

-The paper provides identification analysis based on aggregate time series as well as simulation experiments where the data generating process is the \citet{krusellsmith} economy.
-Analytical identification results for an extended example that utilizes individual household time series data can be also found in Appendix B. The paper provides estimates using Spanish macro and aggregated micro data, where the proportion of constrained consumers is identified by combining information from the Survey of Household Finances (SHF) and the Business and Consumer Survey (BCS).
-This is also relevant for empirical practice, as the methodology proposed can be applied to other countries as well since the BCS survey is harmonized across the European Union.
+The empirical application provides further support to these results by estimating preferences using Spanish macro and aggregated micro data.
+The proportion of constrained consumers is measured by combining information from the Survey of Household Finances (SHF) and the Business and Consumer Survey (BCS).